 The requirements of the assessment dossier are set out in §4 of the 'Protocol for Quality Assurance in the Assessment of Course Units' drawn up by the Board of Examiners.
-When requested (e.g. as part of the three-year evaluation cycle), the examiner of the programme provides the Board of Examiners with an 'assessment dossier' containing the following:

-a. the syllabus
+When requested, the examiner of the programme provides the Board of Examiners with an 'assessment dossier' containing the following: a. the syllabus b. the list of marks, comprising all marks that count towards the final mark